arvvoid/amiga.undead/README.md

 For the led i need just one, so good to go.

 The led works ta 5v (or better say that led are actually 2 green leds combined together rated at 5V).

-So obviously is impossible to power it directly from the gpio pin.
+So is impossible to power it directly from the gpio pin.

 I put a little breadboard above the Odroid (so is possible to expand or make new stuff in the future) to build a simple circuit with a single NPN transistor to act as an electronic switch for the led.
 For that i will need to redirect the cathodes of the leds to the breadboard.

-So i de-soldered the green led from the keyboard board.
+I de-soldered the green led from the keyboard board.
 And soldered back only the anodes and also connected them together in a series with a little wire.

 ![](images/image17.jpg)